 Overall, I thoroughly enjoyed my time at ITDev and would highly recommend it if you are looking for an internship option and have an interest in software or electronics development.
 The staff are very friendly and there is a welcoming atmosphere to new employees in the office.

 The placement allowed me to learn a lot of new things about how software is developed within a work environment and I have a much better idea of how a small business operates in the technology sector.

-If an intership with a growing technology design business interests you or you would like to find out more about our internship opportuntities, visit our Careers Page and contact our recruitment team.
+If an internship with a growing technology design business interests you or you would like to find out more about our internship opportunities, visit our Careers Page and contact our recruitment team.